Spider web: Silk production

 Spiders produce silk from their spinneret glands located at the tip of their abdomen.
 Each gland produces a thread for a special purpose – for example a trailed safety line, sticky silk for trapping prey or fine silk for wrapping it.
 Spiders use different gland types to produce different silks, and some spiders are capable of producing up to eight different silks during their lifetime.

 Most spiders have three pairs of spinnerets, each having its own function – there are also spiders with just one pair and others with as many as four pairs.

 Webs allow a spider to catch prey without having to expend energy by running it down, making it an efficient method of gathering food.
+The hair and claws on spiders' legs allow them to cling to their webs.
+The oils on their bodies keep them from sticking to their own webs.
 However these energy savings are somewhat offset by the fact that constructing the web is in itself energetically costly, due to the large amount of protein required in the form of silk.
 In addition, after a time the silk will lose its stickiness and thus become inefficient at capturing prey.
 It is common for spiders to eat their own web daily to recoup some of the energy used in spinning.
 Through ingestion and digestion, the silk proteins are thus recycled.
+Due to the incredible strength of spider silk, scientists are currently studying it in the hope of creating a super-tough material with similar properties.